 Think of a term plan as an umbrella you will need as long as it rains.
 Therefore, the duration of your term plan should ideally equal the number of years your family is likely to depend on you financially.
 To put things in perspective, ask yourself the following questions

-a.
-What is the corpus required to service outstanding liabilities?
+What is the corpus needed to cover the outstanding liabilities?

-c.
-What financial difficulties will the family face if I am not around?
+What financial difficulties can the family face in case I am not around?

-Affordability: Term insurance plans with longer time horizons tend to be more expensive.
-If your current finances do not permit taking up a higher premium and if the premium amount is straining your finances, you should look at adjusting the tenure and the coverage amount such that you strike a balance while not losing out on the benefits of term insurance.
+Term insurance with longer time horizon tends to be more expensive, in case the premium for the duration you desire is putting immense strain on your finances then you should look to adjust the tenure and coverage amount so that you can strike balance while not losing out on benefits of term insurance.

-Current Age: Insurers provide different periods for a term plan ranging from 15 years, 20 years, 25 years and up to 30 years.
-If you are a 25 year old, you can avail a 30 year term plan.
-However, if you are a 35 year old individual, you can only avail a 25 year term plan and not a 30 year term plan.
+Term Insurance policies come with the term of 15 years, 20 years, 25 years and 30 years.
+If you are a 35-year-old individual, you can only avail a 25-year term plan and not a 30-year term plan.
 Also, if you choose a term plan that ends much before your expected retirement age, the whole purpose of term insurance is defeated.
-For example, you are currently 30 and plan to work until the age of 55, if you opt for a 15 year term plan, the plan will expire when you are 45.
+For example, you are currently 30 and plan to work until the age of 55, if you opt for a 15-year term plan, the plan will expire when you are 45.
 You are least likely to need protection until before the age of 45.
 Also, if you decide to go for a new plan at that point in time, it will cost you a fortune in the premium to be paid.
-Therefore, opting for a long duration at a younger age is advisable.
+Therefore, opting for a long duration at a younger age is advisable